Hewa Bora Airways: History

 The airline was established and started operations in 1998 with the joining together of Zaire Airlines, Zaire Express, and Congo Airlines.

 On 1 November 2007, HBA (51%) and Brussels Airlines subsidiary Pan African Airlines (49%) announced a new domestic partnership to be called AirDC, to operate BAe 146-200 and Boeing 737 aircraft, principally to Lubumbashi, Mbuji-Mayi, Brazzaville, and Douala.

 This project was cancelled because of disagreements between Brussels Airlines and Hewa Bora.
-On 15 December 2009, Brussels Airlines announced they are working on a new airline in the Congo.
+On 15 December 2009, Brussels Airlines announced they were working on a new airline in the Congo.
 The airline's name was Korongo; it was launched without Hewa Bora and started operations during 2012, suspending all operations during 2015.

-On the 24 June 2009, the new website of Hewa Bora Airways went online, after not having been updated since 2005.
+On 24 June 2009, the new website of Hewa Bora Airways went online, after not having been updated since 2005.

-On 16 July 2011, the airline's Air Operator's Certificate was suspended, following the accident that befell Flight 952 on 8 July 2011.
+On 16 July 2011, the airline's air operator's certificate was suspended, following the accident that befell Flight 952 on 8 July 2011.